agl-alexglopez/maze-tui/README.md

 $ cargo run --release --bin run_tui
 ```

 You will be greeted by the home page.
-Read the directions or if you just want to see some cool maze animations right away press `<Enter>`.
+Read the directions or if you just want to see some cool maze animations right away press `[ENTER]`.
 Check out the pausing, arrow commands, and stepping capabilities for how to control the animation you are watching.
 See the introduction below.

 ## Run TUI Program